KarelZe/thesis/references/obsidian/📥Inbox/@leeInferringTradeDirection1991.md

 “We present evidence that trading inside the spread is due largely to “standing orders” that cause the effective spread to be narrower than the quoted spread” ([Lee and Ready, 1991, p.
 14](zotero://select/library/items/FW283V5Z)) ([pdf](zotero://open-pdf/library/items/SVM9XEPW?page=14&annotation=J2SNEGZM))

 “For trades closer to the bid or ask we show that the tick test continues to perform well, although a simple assignment of trades as buys (sells),if they are closer to the bid (ask), will also perform well.” ([Lee and Ready, 1991, p.
 14](zotero://select/library/items/FW283V5Z)) ([pdf](zotero://open-pdf/library/items/SVM9XEPW?page=14&annotation=PCR8DYSJ))

+“However, based on the data for 114 and 318 spread, we expect that the best approach for these trades is to classify those that occur in the middle of the spread using the tick test and other trades inside the spread as buys (sells) if they are closer to the ask (bid).”
+(Lee and Ready, 1991, p.
+13)